 Starting 1st September, our Director, Christina Channing, will undertake an innovative dual-role position, joining the accomplished team at Kensington Taylor Architects (KTA) on a part-time basis while continuing her responsibilities as a director at BluePrint Architectural Workshop.

-This strategic move signifies more than career progression—it's a reflection of the increasing demand for specialised BIM expertise in today's architectural field.
+This strategic move signifies more than career progression—it reflects the growing demand for specialised BIM expertise in today's architectural field.
 Christina will bring her extensive Building Information Modelling skills to support KTA's innovative projects, while also maintaining her dedication to our heritage and contemporary work at BluePrint.

 The Power of Dual Expertise